What is Miradore?

 Do you have a free trial?

 Yes.
-We offer a 14-day free trial so you can try all features of Miradore Enterprise subscription without obligation to buy.
+We offer a 14-day free trial so you can try all features of Miradore Premium subscription without obligation to buy.
 After creating your account, you can activate the trial simply by hitting the Start trial button in Miradore.
 No credit card information is required.
 Nearing the end of the trial, we will contact you to discuss your next options.

 What are the methods of payment?
 Can I pay annually?